yehonathanlitman/MaterialFusion/README.md

 ## BlenderVault

-BlenderVault is a curated dataset containing 11,716 synthetic Blender objects designed by artists.
+BlenderVault is a curated dataset containing 11,709 synthetic Blender objects designed by artists.
 The objects are diverse in nature and contain high quality property assets that are extracted and used to generate training data for our material diffusion prior.
-We are currently preparing this dataset and will upload all the files soon!
+The object files are available for download <a href="https://cmu.app.box.com/folder/285937780047?s=d4lrsn8iwsfgeczr6hpjm7ng5ifkcjah">here</a>.
+Due to size, the dataset was split into 12 partitions.

 https://github.com/user-attachments/assets/5a25aa21-cb0b-47e4-80fd-c2e531a73885